-Q: “Can I participate in sessions if I am suffering with an active mental health crisis that needs therapeutic attention?”
+Q: “Can I participate in EFL sessions if I am suffering with an active mental health crisis that needs therapeutic attention?”

 Q: “Do I need to know anything about horses in order to participate?”